bitwiseworks/cmake-os2/Help/command/target_sources.rst

   ``<target>`` can be a custom target.

-The ``INTERFACE``, ``PUBLIC`` and ``PRIVATE`` keywords are required to specify the :ref:`scope <Target Usage Requirements>` of the source file paths (``<items>``) that follow them.  ``PRIVATE`` and ``PUBLIC`` items will populate the :prop_tgt:`SOURCES` property of ``<target>``, which are used when building the target itself. ``PUBLIC`` and ``INTERFACE`` items will populate the
+The ``INTERFACE``, ``PUBLIC`` and ``PRIVATE`` keywords are required to specify the :ref:`scope <Target Command Scope>` of the source file paths (``<items>``) that follow them.  ``PRIVATE`` and ``PUBLIC`` items will populate the :prop_tgt:`SOURCES` property of ``<target>``, which are used when building the target itself. ``PUBLIC`` and ``INTERFACE`` items will populate the